About the Journal

 JERP Abstracting and Indexing:

-road issn portal garuda indexing
+road issn

-base indexing crossref indexing journal stories indexing
+google scholar indexing scilit indexing journal stories indexing

 harvard library indexing